MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 Test card number: See the table below.

+Test card expiry date: Any future date is accepted.

 Possible errors: The test QR codes can only be read with a general QR code application.
 If you scan the code using the Bancontact app, an error occurs.

 Sample statuses: